You’ve started to earn Membership Rewards points and you realize that a lot of your spending categories aren’t covered.

 - Login Link

 - PartnersAccess to all the Membership Rewards partners, including airline and hotel partners, as well as other redemption partners available in their portal.

 - Ongoing APR: 14.49%-25.49% Variable

 - 0% on balance transfers for 15 months

 The Amex EveryDay® Credit Card from American Express Points Categories and Annual Fee

-Signing up to card earns a sign-up bonus (see above) if you spend a specific amount in purchases over the allotted time.
+Apply for this card and earn a welcome bonus (see above) if you spend a specific amount in purchases over the allotted time.